Phoenician–Punic Sardinia: First Phoenician presences in Sardinia

 During the 9th and 8th centuries BC there is news of their presence along the coasts of Sardinia.
 According to the most recent researches, the coastal Nuragic villages located in the southern and western coast of the island were the first points of contact between the Phoenician traders and the ancient Sardinians.
 These landings constituted small markets where the most varied merchandise were exchanged.
 With the constant prosperity of trade, the villages grew more and more, welcoming the exodus of Phoenician families fleeing from Lebanon.
 In this distant land they continued to practice their lifestyle, their own uses, their traditions and their cults of origin, bringing new technologies and knowledge to Sardinia.

 Through mixed marriages and in a fruitful and continuous cultural exchange, the two peoples coexisted peacefully and the coastal villages became important urban centers, organized in a similar way to the ancient city-states of the Lebanese coasts.
 The first settlements arose in Karalis, Olbia, Nora (near Pula), Bithia, Sulki on the Sant'Antioco island, and Tharros on the Sinis peninsula, then in Neapolis near Guspini, and in Bosa.
 At the same time as the prosperity of these coastal centers in Sardinia, on the other side of the Mediterranean, on the African continent, in 814 BC according to the classical tradition, Carthage was born, and sixty years later, in the Italian peninsula, Rome.

+The Nuragic people and Phoenician settlers engaged in trade and cultural exchange, though occasional conflicts occurred.
+Unlike later Carthaginian domination, this period featured mutual influence, with Nuragic communities actively participating in Mediterranean trade while selectively adopting Phoenician customs.
+Phoenicians established coastal trading posts to access Sardinia's metal resources, particularly lead and silver.
+In exchange, Nuragic elites traded bronze figurines (Nuragic bronze statuettes) for luxury goods like glass and ivory.

+Cultural blending is evident in hybrid artifacts such as Sant'Imbenia pottery (combining Nuragic and Phoenician styles) and tombs with Phoenician designs built using Nuragic techniques.
+While defensive towers like Su Nuraxi suggest tensions, shared workshops at Sulcis indicate cooperation.
+Scholars debate whether relations were primarily cooperative or coercive, citing evidence of both Nuragic autonomy in rural areas and Phoenician economic influence.
+These interactions set the stage for later Carthaginian rule, though Nuragic traditions persisted in Sardinia's interior.